 During the first quarter of 2016 Galantas reported that a third party had obtained leave from Belfast High Court to bring a judicial review challenging the actions of the DOENI in granting planning permission for underground mining beneath the existing open pit.
 The judicial review hearing commenced in September 2016 when it was adjourned to February 2017 and then concluded.
 In September 2017 Galantas reported a positive outcome to the judicial review into the planning consent.
-However, Galantas subsequently reported in November 2017 that it had received notice of an application by a third party to the Court of Appeal in relation to the positive judicial review judgment which was subsequently heard on February 6, 2018.
-The Court will deliver its judgement at a later date, currently unknown.
+However, Galantas subsequently reported in November 2017 that it had received notice of an application by a third party to the Court of Appeal in relation to the positive judicial review judgment which was subsequently heard in February 2018.
+The Court will deliver its judgement at a later date, currently unknown but indicated for September 2018.